ConwayTech-Dev/AutoPortalLogin/README.md

 # AutoPortalLogin

-AutoPortalLogin is a convenient and simple extension that automatically logs you into the Myschoolapp portal after you've been timed out.
+AutoPortalLogin is a convenient Chrome extension that provides quality-of-life features for Myschoolapp (designed for MyPoly).

+# Features

+* Bring a faster login experience by skipping the clicks required to log into Myschoolapp after being timed out
+* Restore the old Assignment Center

 # Download